PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks/Lecture/english.md

     |___Chunk/
 ```

 We will make a function that takes in a voxel's position and returns `true` or `false` using the FastNoiseLite class.
-First we need to add a member variable to hold an instance of FastNoiseLite
+First we need to add a member variable to the Chunk class to hold a FastNoiseLite instance

 ```
     private FastNoiseLite m_noise;
 ```

-Then we need to initialize the FastNoiseLite instance in `Start()` and set the nosie type we want
+Then we need to initialize the FastNoiseLite instance in `Start()` and set the noise type we want

 ```
     private void Start()